tanloong/statistics_r_data/README.md

 Fundamentals of Statistics for Applied Linguistics Research with R

-See Data to download the data.
+See data.zip to download the data.